The PIMMUR Principles: Ensuring Validity in Collective Behavior of LLM Societies: Results

-\citet{liu2024skepticism} investigate whether agents accept fake news and exhibit confirmation bias.
-At the beginning of their simulation, an agent is seeded with fake news.
+\citet{liu2024skepticism} investigated whether LLM-based societies replicate human-like confirmation bias in fake news propagation.
+At the beginning of their simulation, two agents are seeded with fake news.
 In each round, agents interact with randomly selected peers, reflect on the news they have encountered, and decide whether to believe it.
 At the end of each round, we record three populations: (1) skeptical agents who have never believed the fake news, (2) infected agents who currently believe it, and (3) recovered agents who once believed it but no longer do.
-A central limitation of their setup is over-control in the instructions: \textit{``...
-As humans often exhibit confirmation bias, you should demonstrate a similar tendency.
-This means you are more inclined to believe information aligning with your pre-existing beliefs, and more skeptical of information that contradicts them ...''} This directive violates the principle of \textbf{Min-Control} and biases agents toward susceptibility to misinformation.
-In contrast, we first remove this line and then additionally introduce a reversed instruction (\textit{``you are more inclined to believe information that contradicts your pre-existing beliefs, and more skeptical of information aligning with them''}).
-As shown in Fig.~\ref{fig:fake-news}, the number of infected agents drops from 56.11\% to 32.78\%.
-Many report in their reasoning that they ``need more information and validation'' before believing the fake news, indicating that LLM agents show less confirmation bias shown previously.
-Furthermore, when the fake news concerns natural science facts (\eg, ``hurricane has been known to cross the equator since 2003''), nearly all simulations converge to universal disbelief within five rounds.
+However, our audit reveals a severe violation of the \textit{Minimal-Control} principle.
+The original prompt explicitly mandates biased behavior: \begin{quote} \textit{``As humans often exhibit confirmation bias, you should demonstrate a similar tendency: You are more inclined to believe information aligning with your pre-existing beliefs, and more skeptical of information that contradicts them.''} \end{quote}

+To isolate the effect of this instruction, we first remove this line and then additionally introduce a reversed instruction: \begin{quote} \textit{``You are more inclined to believe information that contradicts your pre-existing beliefs, and more skeptical of information aligning with them.''} \end{quote} Upon enforcing \textit{Minimal-Control}, the reported ``social emergence'' of belief convergence largely collapsed: Fig.~\ref{fig:fake-news} shows that the proportion of infected agents plummeted from $56.11_{\pm32.16}\%$ to $32.78_{\pm18.17}\%$ (mean difference $= 23.33$; 95\% CI: $[11.5, 35.1]$; $t(17) = 4.35$; $p = 0.011$).
+Qualitative analysis of agent reasoning reveals that, in the absence of explicit mandates to be biased, agents frequently exhibit \textbf{epistemic vigilance}, citing a need for ``independent verification'' and ``cross-referencing'' before accepting claims.
+This inherent skepticism is even more pronounced regarding scientific misinformation (\eg, equatorial hurricanes); under \textit{Minimal-Control}, nearly all simulations achieved universal disbelief within five rounds.
+These results suggest that the ``confirmation bias'' reported in prior work is not an emergent social property of AI agents but a methodological artifact driven by restrictive prompting.